 "The travel bursary allowed me to partake in my Polar and Advanced Polar Training for the upcoming #LastPole expedition in 2023, with explorer Jim McNeill.
 The knowledge and experience gained during this part of my training programme has been instrumental in my training to become a scientific polar explorer."
-"The chance to present my work at the Postgraduate Conference was invaluable, and provided lots of opportunity for discussion with other delegates.
-I look forward to attending the MBA Postgraduate Conference next year!"

-Matt Elliott Bell Student Charlotte Clubley Student
+Matt Elliott Bell Student

+Charlotte Clubley Student

-Learn With Us
+Learn With Us Contact